AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

     FillPatch(lev, time, Sborder, 0, Sborder.nComp());

 Several other calls to fillpatch routines are hidden from the user in the regridding process.

-.. |[fig:Adv] Time sequence (:math:`t=0,0.5,1,1.5,2` s) of advection of a Gaussian profile using the SingleVortex tutorial.
-The red, green, and blue boxes indicate grids at AMR levels :math:`\ell=0,1`, and :math:`2`.| image:: ./AmrCore/figs/Adv1.pdf
-   :width: 1in
-.. |[fig:Adv] Time sequence (:math:`t=0,0.5,1,1.5,2` s) of advection of a Gaussian profile using the SingleVortex tutorial.
-The red, green, and blue boxes indicate grids at AMR levels :math:`\ell=0,1`, and :math:`2`.| image:: ./AmrCore/figs/Adv2.pdf
-   :width: 1in
-.. |[fig:Adv] Time sequence (:math:`t=0,0.5,1,1.5,2` s) of advection of a Gaussian profile using the SingleVortex tutorial.
-The red, green, and blue boxes indicate grids at AMR levels :math:`\ell=0,1`, and :math:`2`.| image:: ./AmrCore/figs/Adv3.pdf
-   :width: 1in
-.. |[fig:Adv] Time sequence (:math:`t=0,0.5,1,1.5,2` s) of advection of a Gaussian profile using the SingleVortex tutorial.
-The red, green, and blue boxes indicate grids at AMR levels :math:`\ell=0,1`, and :math:`2`.| image:: ./AmrCore/figs/Adv4.pdf
-   :width: 1in
-.. |[fig:Adv] Time sequence (:math:`t=0,0.5,1,1.5,2` s) of advection of a Gaussian profile using the SingleVortex tutorial.
-The red, green, and blue boxes indicate grids at AMR levels :math:`\ell=0,1`, and :math:`2`.| image:: ./AmrCore/figs/Adv5.pdf
-   :width: 1in